LearningLocker/docs/src/http-xapi-agents.md

 [DELETE /agents/profile](../http-xapi-agents#delete-agentsprofile) | Deletes a single profile document.

 ## PUT /agents/profile
 This route allows you to create a single profile document if it doesn't exist or overwrite an existing profile document if it does exist.
-The route has 2 required URL parameters, an `agent` (an IRI representing the agent) and a `profileId` (a string representing an identifier for the profile).
+The route has 2 required URL parameters, an `agent` (a JSON encoded object representing the agent that the profile belongs to) and a `profileId` (a string representing an identifier for the profile).
 For more information, view the [PUT /agents/profile route in the xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#agentprofres).

 ### PUT Initial Profile
 To PUT an initial profile, the request should be something like the request below.
 Notice that there is an `If-None-Match` header in the request below, this is to ensure that a profile document doesn't already exist before the profile document is created.
 Without the `If-None-Match` header there would be a precondition failure thrown and the response would be a 412 for the request below.